-The University of Arizona Medical Center's Center for Sleep Disorders, which has been accredited by the American Academy of Sleep Medicine, takes a multidisciplinary approach to the diagnosis and treatment of sleep disorders and related conditions.
+Banner – University Medical Center Tucson's Center for Sleep Disorders, which has been accredited by the American Academy of Sleep Medicine, takes a multidisciplinary approach to the diagnosis and treatment of sleep disorders and related conditions.
 Through collaboration among specialists, including sleep physicians, mental health professionals, pulmonologists and pediatricians, the team works closely with you to ensure individualized and comprehensive care.

-To schedule a consultation with a sleep specialist or if you have already been diagnosed with obstructive sleep apnea through a sleep study and would like to schedule an appointment with a surgeon, please call our Patient Service Center at (520) 694-8888 or by completing the Request an Appointment form and select Sleep Medicine & Sleep Apnea Surgery as the specialty.
+To request a consultation with a sleep specialist or for more information, please call (520) 694-4647.
+If you have already been diagnosed with obstructive sleep apnea through a sleep study and would like to request an appointment with a surgeon, please call (520) 694-8888.
+You can also request an appointment by completing the Request an Appointment form and selecting Sleep Medicine & Sleep Apnea Surgery as the specialty.

 Diagnosis and Treatment